Sceluswe/GLSL-Light-Test/README.md

 # GLSL-Light-Test
 A Light testing program for 2D textures and normal maps.
 The purpose of this program is to allow you to test how well your textures work with a simple GLSL light.

-Download it and run the .exe
+Download it and run the .exe.
 The program will generate a new settings.txt file if it is deleted.

 # License